 Turn off or put away screens and devices 1-2 hours before bed.
 The light disrupts your circadian rhythm, making it harder to fall asleep.

 Think about noise.
 Some people benefit from having white noise or calming music in the background as they sleep, others drift off easier with earplugs if they can’t sleep with any noise going on.

 “Sleep is the best meditation”Dalai Lama

 Incorporate Healthy Habits

-- Trying to fall asleep with an empty or over-stuffed belly is going to be uncomfortable.
-Try not to eat a heavy meal to close to bedtime.
+Trying to fall asleep with an empty or over-stuffed belly is going to be uncomfortable.
+Try not to eat a heavy meal too close to bedtime.

-- Drink most of your water earlier in the day, to reduce late-night bathroom that disrupt your sleep cycle.
+Drink most of your water earlier in the day, to reduce late-night bathroom trips that disrupt your sleep cycle.

 Consider Your Environment